pandeYYsushant/S-W-G-game/README.md

 This is a snake water gun game.
 <br>
 There are two files.<br>
- 1. Sinpler just using basic python.<br>
+ 1. Simpler just using basic python.<br>
  2.Using OOPs.